nischi/MMM-Face-Reco-DNN/README.md

 - create environment with `python3 -m venv ~/python-facereco`
 - activate environment with `source ~/python-facereco/bin/activate`
-- install pip packages with `pip install face-recognition numpy dlib picamera2 opencv-python`
+- install pip packages with `pip install face-recognition numpy==1.26.4 dlib picamera2 opencv-python`
 - Because some libraries uses global installed libs which are not available with pip, you need to change the config of your virtual environment
   - `nano ~/python-facereco/pyvenv.cfg`
   - Change line `include-system-site-packages = false` to `include-system-site-packages = true`